BkPankaj/BkPankaj/README.md

 ### Hello curious people 😊

-Thanks you for showing interest to view my profile.
+Thank you for showing interest to view my profile.
 Let me Introduce myself to you...

 My name is Pankaj K Borade...